amitds1997/remote-nvim.nvim/README.md

 ## FAQs

 1. The notification just keeps rotating, with no progress.
 What's the issue?
-A. The `ssh` protocol behind the scenes can get slow while copying over your configuration.
-In such cases, just stop and restart your neovim instance.
-You can verify this by running `ps aux | grep ssh` and you would see something of the kind `/usr/bin/ssh -x -oPermitLocalCommand=no -oClearAllForwardings=yes -oRemoteCommand=none -oRequestTTY=no ... sftp` that is moving forward very slowly.
-I have not yet figured out the reason for this and possible resolution.
+A. Probably a bug in the plugin.
+Re-running the same command again or restarting and running the command again should solve it.
+Author is working on tracking it down and fixing it.
+To determine if this is the same issue as the one author thinks it is, just run `ps aux | grep ssh` and you should see a pending `sftp` ssh job waiting for password prompt.
+This does not happen with key-based auth methods.